Who is Harlequin on The Masked Singer?

 Clues:

-- They said that the thought of “walking on stage is quite terrifying”
+- They said the thought of “walking on stage is quite terrifying”.

 Guesses: